-Reimagining core systems has been added to your bookmarks.
+Reimagining core systems has been saved

 Accelerating digital transformation and emerging technologies such as sensors, connected devices, blockchain, and cognitive computing are making it a strategic imperative to revitalize legacy core systems to drive untapped value.

 Core systems that drive back, mid, and front offices are often decades old, comprising everything from the custom systems built to run the financial services industry in the 1970s to the ERP reengineering wave of the 1990s.
 Today, many roads to digital innovation lead through these “heart of the business” applications.
 For this reason, organizations are now developing strategies for reimagining their core systems that involve re-platforming, modernizing, and revitalizing them.
 Transforming the bedrock of the IT footprint to be agile, intuitive, and responsive can help meet business needs today, while laying the foundation for tomorrow.

 Create and download a custom PDF of the 2016 report

 IT’s legacy is intertwined with the core systems that often bear the same name.
 In a way, the modern IT department’s raison d’être can be traced to the origins of what is now dubbed “legacy”—those heart-of-the-business, foundation-of-the-mission systems that run back-, mid-, and front-office processes.
 Some include large-scale custom solutions whose reach and complexity have sprawled over the decades.
 Others have undergone ERP transformation programs designed to customize and extend their capabilities to meet specific business needs.
 Unfortunately, the net result of such efforts is often a tangle of complexity and dependency that is daunting to try to comprehend, much less unwind.